vincentkoc/ARC-AGI-2-huggingface/readme.md

 # Abstraction and Reasoning Corpus for Artificial General Intelligence v2 (ARC-AGI-2)

-This repository contains the ARC-AGI-2 task data (ARC-AGI-1 can be found [here](https://github.com/fchollet/arc-agi)).
+This repository contains a Hugging Face–ready version of the ARC-AGI-2 task data (ARC-AGI-1 can be found [here](https://github.com/fchollet/arc-agi)).
+In addition to mirroring the canonicalized JSON files, it ships with additional pre-processing that:

+- keeps the original train/evaluation splits
+- emits Parquet shards so the dataset supports `datasets` streaming
+- renders every grid into PNG form for multimodal research
+- derives few-shot prompts, chat conversations, and text fields (`task_id`, `input`, `output`, etc.)
+- computes auxiliary metadata such as grid sizes and SHA-256 hashes

+Use this repo when you want to reproduce or customize the Hugging Face dataset card (`vincentkoc/arc_agi_2_fewshot`) or build new derived assets.

 *"ARC can be seen as a general artificial intelligence benchmark, as a program synthesis benchmark, or as a psychometric intelligence test.
 It is targeted at both humans and artificially intelligent systems that aim at emulating a human-like form of general fluid intelligence."*